WenbinFei/wenbinfei.github.io/research_demos/5-sphere-network-features.md

 Dimensionless effective thermal conductivity (ETC) is calculated as dividing the effective thermal conductivity by the thermal conductivity of solid.
 The dimensionless ETC  shows a good relationship with closeness centrality and local clustering coefficient.

-The following three graphs are interactive, please use your mouse to obtain a proper visualization by zooming and changing the perspective.
+The following graph is interactive, please use your mouse to obtain a proper visualization by zooming and changing the perspective.

 <html>
     <head><meta charset="utf-8" /></head>